My One-Pan Dinner Hero

 Homemade taco seasoning: Mix together 1 tablespoon chili powder, 1 tsp ground cumin, 1 tsp garlic powder, 1 tsp smoked paprika, 1/2 tsp dried oregano, 1/2 tsp onion powder, 1/2 tsp salt and 1/4 tsp pepper.

 To Store.
-Let the beef and rice cool completely, then refrigerate in an airtight container for up to 5 days or freeze for up to 3 months.
+Cool completely and refrigerate in an airtight container for up to 4 days or freeze for up to 3 months.

 To Reheat.
 Warm on the stovetop with a splash of broth, microwave in 30-second intervals, or bake at 350°F for 15-20 minutes, covered with foil.